sudiptatung/EffectSizeCalculator/README.md

 2. The primary reference for calculating the error term is located at Page 284 of

-HUNTER, J. E. & SCHMIDT, F. L. (2004).
+Hunter, J. E. & Schmidt, F. L. (2004).
 Methods of Meta-Analysis: Correcting Error and Bias in Research Finding, 2nd edition.
 Sage, Thousand Oaks, CA.

 This error term is particularly roboust to small sample sizes.
 Cite these references wherever necessary.